built-on-openfin/workspace-starter/how-to/register-with-home/README.md

 When a user selects a result in OpenFin Home, it is returned to the Home Provider and we use [launch.ts](client/src/launch.ts) to launch the result.

-The [launch.ts](client/src/launch.ts) file imports [OpenFin's Workspace NPM Module](https://www.npmjs.com/package/@openfin/workspace).
+The [launch.ts](client/src/launch.ts) file imports [OpenFin's Workspace NPM Module](https://www.npmjs.com/package/@openfin/workspace) and [OpenFin's Workspace Platform NPM Module](https://www.npmjs.com/package/@openfin/workspace-platform).
 It checks the passed app.
-If the passed app is a Native Application (manifestType: "external") that requires launch external process permissions then it is up to the **Platform Workspace** to call fin.System.launchExternalProcess and have the relevant permission.
-For any other type of app/manifestType then the entry is passed to the launchApp function provided by the OpenFin workspace module.
+If the passed app is a Native Application (manifestType: "external") that requires launch external process permissions then it is up to the **Platform Workspace** to support the permission.
+You can then pass the app to the launchApp function (which will execute under the context of the workspace platform) or call fin.System.launchExternalProcess yourself (if you need custom logic).

 The registration of a provider against home will look like the following: